nasa/cumulus-orca/tasks/db_deploy/README.md

 Setup the Database instance in Docker:
 Substitute actual values for these placeholders throughout this README:
     %DB_PW_HERE%    the actual password for the app users database login
+    %MASTER_USER_PW_HERE% the actual password for the master user
     %GIT_WORK_DIR%  the directory where you cloned the repo to (ex. '/home/myuser/dr-podaac-swot'
     %DOCKER_HOST%   the Docker hostname
+    %DB_PORT%       the datbase port.
+The standard is 5432.
     %DB_NAME%       from database/ddl/base/database/database_create.sql
     %APP_USER_NAME% from database/ddl/base/users/appuser.sql